jagregory/abrash-zen-of-asm/src/chapter-07.md

 ### `xlat`

 At long last, we come to the final addressing mode of the 8088.
-This addressing mode is unique to the `xlat` instruction, an odd and rather limited instruction that can nonetheless outperform every other 8088 instruction under the proper circumstances.
+This addressing mode is unique to the `xlat`{.nasm} instruction, an odd and rather limited instruction that can nonetheless outperform every other 8088 instruction under the proper circumstances.

-The operation of `xlat` is simple: AL is loaded from the offset addressed by the sum of BX and AL, as shown in Figure 7.
+The operation of `xlat`{.nasm} is simple: AL is loaded from the offset addressed by the sum of BX and AL, as shown in Figure 7.
 14. DS is the default data segment, but a segment override prefix may be used.

 ![](images/fig7.14RT.png)

-As you can see, `xlat` bears no resemblance to any of the other addressing modes.
+As you can see, `xlat`{.nasm} bears no resemblance to any of the other addressing modes.
 It's certainly limited, and it always wipes out one of the two registers it uses to address memory (AL).
-In fact, the first thought that leaps to mind is: why would we *ever* want to use `xlat`?
+In fact, the first thought that leaps to mind is: why would we *ever* want to use `xlat`{.nasm}?

-If `xlat` were slow and large, the answer would be never.
-However, `xlat` is just 1 byte long, and, at 10 cycles, is as fast at accessing a memory operand as any 8088 instruction.
-As a result, `xlat` is excellent for a small but often time-critical category of tasks.
+If `xlat`{.nasm} were slow and large, the answer would be never.
+However, `xlat`{.nasm} is just 1 byte long, and, at 10 cycles, is as fast at accessing a memory operand as any 8088 instruction.
+As a result, `xlat`{.nasm} is excellent for a small but often time-critical category of tasks.

-`xlat` excels when byte values must be translated from one representation to another.
+`xlat`{.nasm} excels when byte values must be translated from one representation to another.
 The most common example occurs when one character set must be translated to another, as for example when the ASCII character set used by the PC is translated to the EBCDIC character set used by IBM mainframes.
-In such a case `xlat` can form the heart of an extremely efficient loop, along the lines of the following:
+In such a case `xlat`{.nasm} can form the heart of an extremely efficient loop, along the lines of the following:

 ```nasm
 ;